akshay-joshi-25/U.S.-Flight-Delay-Analysis/README.md

 Two months stand out as anomalies worth noting.
 February has both the lowest total volume and a surprisingly low delay rate (15%) for a winter month, suggesting it escapes the typical weather disruption that hits January.
 September–November form a sustained "golden window" of punctuality, with delay rates of 14%, 13%, and 14% respectively.
 October's 87% on-time rate is the annual best.

-In conclusion, delay rate is not affected by the volume of flights in a month but rather seasons.
-In the U.S., summer seasons peak in July which coincides with Fourth of July holiday week leading to a spike in domestic and international travel leading to busier air traffic.
-Likewise, winter period peaks in late-December and early-January which coincides with Christmas and New Year holiday weeks leading to another spike in domestic and international travel.
+In conclusion, the delay rate is not affected by the monthly volume of flights, but rather by seasonal factors.
+In the U.S., the summer season peaks in July, which coincides with the Fourth of July holiday week and leads to a spike in both domestic and international travel, resulting in busier air traffic.
+Similarly, the winter period peaks in late December and early January, which coincides with the Christmas and New Year holiday season, leading to another surge in domestic and international travel.

 **Chart 3: Delayed Flights by Month with Time-of-Day Breakdown and Average Delay Duration**